marlonecobos/kuenm/README.md

 Introduction
 ------------

 **kuenm** is an R package designed to make the process of model calibration and final model creation easier and more reproducible, and at the same time more robust.
-The aim of this package is to design suites of candidate models to create diverse calibrations of Maxent models to allow selection of optimal parameterizations for each study.
+The aim of this package is to design suites of candidate models to create diverse calibrations of Maxent models and enable selection of optimal parameterizations for each study.
 Other objectives of this program are to make the task of creating final models and their transfers easier, as well to permit assessing extrapolation risks when model transfers are needed.

 This document is a brief tutorial for using the functions of the **kuenm** R package.
-An example of a disease vector (a tick) is used in this tutorial to make it more clear and understandable.
+The example of a disease vector (a tick) is used in this tutorial to make it more clear and understandable.
 Functions help can be checked while performing the processes.

 <br>